 Aguilar: Overall, what would you like people to take from the film?

 Archambault: I want them to want to sing and hug the people they love when they come out of the theater [Laughs].
 Be open to difference; don’t give in to judgment or appearances.
 If you are on the bus and there is someone who talks to himself or herself and you feel uncomfortable, just give them a chance.
 You probably have as much weirdness in you but it doesn’t show, because we are educated for it not to show in society.
 Be warm, we just want to love, and be loved.

 Aguilar: How does it feel to represent Canada at the Academy Awards, is there any sort of pressure or too much attention on you because of this?

 Archambault: I don’t feel any pressure because it is already an honor.
-Specially this subject and this type of film, I think it is great that Canada chose this one.
+Specially with this subject and this type of film.
+I think it is great that Canada chose this one.
 It makes me believe more in human beings, makes me less cynic.
-It is great to shine light on these people, and specially people who work to help people like Gabrielle, they never get light shined on them.
-They always struggle to get funding, they are not actors, just for that I think more people will see the film, I hope.
+It is great to shine a light on these people, and specially people who work to help people like Gabrielle, they never get the attention they deserve.
+They always struggle to get funding, they are not actors, just for that I think more people will see the film.
+I hope.

-Aguilar: Do you any upcoming projects you are working on now?
+Aguilar: Do you have any upcoming projects you are working on now?

 Archambault: I have a few projects.
 The scrip that is finished now it’s called After The End it’s in English.
 It’s an adaptation of a British play.
 It is set mostly in a nuclear bunker [Laughs].

 "Gabrielle" Opens in NYC and L.A on Friday July 4th.